useblocks/sphinx-safety/tools/sphinx-needs/features.rst

           }
       }

-   .. error:: Layout leads to incorrect rendering
+   .. fault:: Layout leads to incorrect rendering
       :id: ER_SN_LAYOUT_INCORRECT_RENDERING

       If a layout leads to incorrect rendering, it may cause confusion in the documentation and make it hard to read.

-   .. error:: Layout leads to missing information
+   .. fault:: Layout leads to missing information
       :id: ER_SN_LAYOUT_MISSING_INFO

       If a layout leads to missing information, it may cause confusion in the documentation and make it hard to read.

-   .. error:: Layout leads to incorrect information
+   .. fault:: Layout leads to incorrect information
       :id: ER_SN_LAYOUT_INCORRECT_INFO

       If a layout leads to incorrect information, it may cause confusion in the